Health insurance in Wisconsin

-- Thirteen insurers are offering exchange plans for 2020; most insurers have proposed average rate decreases for 2021.
+- Thirteen insurers are offering exchange plans for 2021; average rates decreased for 2021, for the third year in a row.

-- Wisconsin’s CO-OP is one of only three that will still be operational nationwide as of 2021.
+- Wisconsin’s CO-OP is one of only three still operational nationwide as of 2021.

 This page offers assistance to consumers seeking health insurance resources in the state of Wisconsin.
 Here, you’ll find helpful information about the many types of health insurance coverage available.
-You can find the basics of the Wisconsin health insurance marketplace and upcoming open enrollment period; a brief overview of Medicaid expansion in Wisconsin; a quick look at short-term health insurance availability in the state; statistics about state-specific Medicare rules; as well as a collection of health insurance resources for Wisconsin residents.
+You can find the basics of the Wisconsin health insurance marketplace and the current COVID-related enrollment window that continues through August 15, 2021 (open enrollment for 2022 starts on November 1, 2021).
+We’ve also included a brief overview of Wisconsin’s unique approach to Medicaid expansion; a quick look at short-term health insurance availability in the state; details about state-specific Medicare rules; as well as a collection of health insurance resources for Wisconsin residents.